Mandatory Credit: Mark J. Rebilas-USA TODAY Sports. Pictured: Kansas City Chiefs quarterback Patrick Mahomes.

 His stats are still ridiculous on the year, but all things Rams took a hit once their undefeated season ended.

 Ben Roethlisberger: +5000 to N/A (-2.0%)

-Each Wednesday afternoon, Bovada reposts the MVP odds around noon ET and about an hour later, adds a few more players to the bottom of the list.
+Each Wednesday afternoon, odds are re-posted for the MVP odds around noon ET and about an hour later, a few more players are added to the bottom of the list.
 For example, Matt Ryan was added later than the rest of the players this week.